 From here we headed on to Holywell Bay, yet another sweep of golden sand, backed by beautiful dunes and on most days, dotted with surfers all trying to catch the best waves.
 Here the path turns inland through the sand dunes which are home to a multitude of insects – butterflies and crickets abound.
 This area is known as the Kelseys, a site of Special Scientific Interest and a protected area noted for its biological interest.

 The common here is a popular spot for photographers in the summer as it is often carpeted with poppies and corn marigolds in the summer.
 We headed towards it, crossing the bridge at Porth Joke then turning inland up the hill.
 These are the meadows managed ‘in house’ by the National Trust for their arable flora.
 A short climb up the hill brings you back to the car park at West Pentire.

-By this time we’d worked up an appetite, we stopped for a long lunch at the C-Bay Bistro where you can enjoy a varied seasonal menu (or coffee and cake), or the Bowgie Inn, a local favourite pub which offers stunning views over Crantock and the Gannel beyond it.
+By this time we’d worked up an appetite, we stopped for lunch at the Bowgie Inn, a local favourite pub which offers stunning views over Crantock and the Gannel beyond it.